Dish TV Wins High Court Victory in CENVAT Credit Dispute Case

 Reasons for Non-Compliance

-The company's board of directors has cited two main reasons for the non-compliance:
+The company's board has cited two main factors:

 1. Non-approval of director appointments by shareholders